furkanogutcu/GoldenCar/README.md

    ```

 5. Right click on the `WebAPI` project (layer) from the `Solution Explorer` and select `Set as Startup Project`
 6. Start the project with `IIS Express` in Visual Studio.
-Web API is ready and live!
+Web API is ready and running!

 ### Usage

-After publishing the Web API, you can make HTTP requests like:
+After running the Web API, you can make HTTP requests like:

    ```sh
    https://localhost:44372/api/`CONTROLLER_NAME`/`METHOD_NAME`